shalkauskas/life-tips-frontend/README.md

 ## Installation

-Installation guidelines for fron-end only.
+Installation guidelines for front-end only.
 Back-end can be found in corresponding [repo](https://github.com/shalkauskas/life-tips-server).

 1. Clone the repo